methor/aliyun-projects/aliyun-ecs/aliyun-ecs-login.md

 - `ssh root@<IP>`
 - enter the password

+### Console at Aliyun Service
+- password for console: 861102
+- user: root
+- then enter the password for ecs

 ## Login with Hostnames
 Adding the content of [aliyun-hosts](https://github.com/hengxin/aliyun-projects/blob/master/aliyun-ecs/aliyun-hosts) to your hosts file (for example, `/etc/hosts` in Ubuntu), then you can login via `ssh root@<hostname>` (with password).